 AND THERE’S MORE…

-In addition to all of these benefits, Quasi Vivo also provides you with ultimate ease of use and flexibility;
+In addition to all of these benefits, Quasi Vivo also provides you with ultimate ease of use and flexibility:

 - Optimum scale for useful outputs

-- Standard inserts and transwells
+- Compatible with most standard inserts and transwells

 - Fits in standard incubator